arunreddy/exTL/README.md

 ## Experiments
-To run the experiments, refer the python package `extl.experiments`
+To run the experiments, refer the python files in `extl.experiments`